 The Committee also considered whether the Commission should have the power to make an order prohibiting a person from becoming or acting as a promoter.
-While this is included as a power of the court, under paragraph 128(3)7 of the Act, we are of the view that the Commission should also have this power, just as it has the power to prohibit a person from becoming or acting as a director or officer of an issuer.
+While this is included as a power of the court, under paragraph 128(3)7 of the Act,312 we are of the view that the Commission should also have this power, just as it has the power to prohibit a person from becoming or acting as a director or officer of an issuer.

-In considering this issue we focussed on the narrow definition of "promoter" in the Act, which is directed mainly at the acts of founding, organizing or substantially reorganizing the business of an issuer.
+In considering this issue we focussed on the narrow definition of "promoter" in the Act,313 which is directed mainly at the acts of founding, organizing or substantially reorganizing the business of an issuer.
 This definition focuses on the promoter's involvement in the formative stage of an issuer's development.
 Today, however, many issuers engage persons or companies to promote the purchase or sale of the issuer's securities.
 Where such activity is not related to the founding, organization or substantial reorganization of the business of an issuer, the Commission would have no authority to prohibit someone from

-Pursuant to paragraph 128(3)7 of the Act, the court has the power to make an order prohibiting a person from acting as an officer or director, or prohibiting a person or company from acting as a promoter, of any market participant permanently or for such a period as is specified in the order.
-The equivalent power of the Commission under paragraph 127(1)8 is limited to the power to order that a person is prohibited from becoming or acting as a director or officer of any issuer and does not include a power to prohibit a person or company from becoming or acting as a promoter.

-313 &quot;Promoter" is defined in subsection 1(1) of the Act to mean:

-(a) a person or company who, acting alone or in conjunction with one or more other persons, companies or a combination thereof, directly or indirectly, takes the initiative in founding, organizing or substantially reorganizing the business of an issuer, or carrying out such activity where it is found to be contrary to the public interest.
+- Pursuant to paragraph 128(3)7 of the Act, the court has the power to make an order prohibiting a person from acting as an officer or director, or prohibiting a person or company from acting as a promoter, of any market participant permanently or for such a period as is specified in the order.
+The equivalent power of the Commission under paragraph 127(1)8 is limited to the power to order that a person is prohibited from becoming or acting as a director or officer of any issuer and does not include a power to prohibit a person or company from becoming or acting as a promoter. - 313 "Promoter" is defined in subsection 1(1) of the Act to mean: - (a) a person or company who, acting alone or in conjunction with one or more other persons, companies or a combination thereof, directly or indirectly, takes the initiative in founding, organizing or substantially reorganizing the business of an issuer, or - (b) a person or company who, in connection with the founding, organizing or substantial reorganizing of the business of an issuer, directly or indirectly, receives in consideration of services or property, or both services and property, 10 per cent or more of any carrying out such activity where it is found to be contrary to the public interest.
 The British Columbia Securities Commission has the power to prohibit a person from engaging in this type of activity, which is captured in the definition of "investor relations activities" in the British Columbia Act.
-The definition of "investor relations activities" in the British Columbia Act does not include providing information in the ordinary course of business (to promote the products or services of the issuer or to raise public awareness of the issuer), communications necessary for regulatory compliance, or communications in newspapers, magazines or business publications that are in general circulation.
+314 The definition of "investor relations activities" in the British Columbia Act does not include providing information in the ordinary course of business (to promote the products or services of the issuer or to raise public awareness of the issuer), communications necessary for regulatory compliance, or communications in newspapers, magazines or business publications that are in general circulation.
 Further, it does not purport to deal with interactions with investors or the public that do not promote or could not be reasonably expected to promote the purchase or sale of securities of the issuer.